Linaro/website/_posts/previous/2014-09-26-arm-trustzone-qemu.md

 category: blog
 comments: true
 date: 2014-09-26 08:54:06
-description:
-  The blog post describes why introducing Arm TrustZone support in QEMU is important and the accompanying benefits.
+description: The blog post describes why introducing Arm TrustZone support in QEMU is important and the accompanying benefits.
 The post outlines the turbulent history behind the current development as well as an explanation of the added features.
-excerpt:
-  The blog post describes why introducing Arm TrustZone support in QEMU is important and the accompanying benefits.
+excerpt: The blog post describes why introducing Arm TrustZone support in QEMU is important and the accompanying benefits.
 The post outlines the turbulent history behind the current development as well as an explanation of the added features.
 layout: post
 link: /blog/core-dump/arm-trustzone-qemu/
 slug: arm-trustzone-qemu
 tags:
-  - Core Dump
-  - arm
+- Arm
-  - qemu
+- Qemu
 - Security Extensions
 - TrustZone
 title: Arm TrustZone in QEMU
 wordpress_id: 6913
 ---